kingakwa/-PROJECT-2-DEPLOYMENT-OF-JIRA-SOFTWARE-BITBUCKET-DATA-CENTER-USING-ANSIBLE-AND-DOCKER/README.md

   ssh ansible@private_ip
   ```

-You will have something like the above picture
+You will have something like the below picture

 <img width="460" alt="Image" src="https://github.com/user-attachments/assets/7955ce09-4a72-4ad0-ae33-4d53784885ba" />